richardtjornhammar/impetuous/README.md

     analyte_df = pd.read_csv('../data/Diabetes_collapsed_symbols.gct','\t', index_col=0, header=2).iloc[:,1:]
 ```

 In order to illustrate the use of low value supression we use the reducer module.
-A `tanh` based soft max function is employed by the confred function to supress values lower than the mean of the entire sample series for each sample.
+A `tanh` based soft max function is employed by the confred function to supress values lower than the median of the entire sample series for each sample.
 ```
     from impetuous.reducer import get_procentile,confred
     for i_ in range(len(analyte_df.columns.values)):